AbelTefera/FPGA_Arcade/README.md

 * VGA works in the same way as the breakout module.

 ### What each state does
 * start_game: initializes ball speed, dir and position.
 Initialize the bars' coordinates.
 Initializes the scores to 0.
-If start is high it starts the game.
+If start is high next state is play_setup.
 * play_setup: Initializes ball speed, dir and position.
 Initialize the bars' coordinates.
+If KEY3 pressed the game starts.
 * playing: the ball position is update on the clock based on the x and y speeds and direction of the ball.
 The x and y speed of the ball is set to a random value between 1 and 3 depending on count2.
 To move the player 1 bar press KEY0 or KEY1.
 To move the player 2 bar press KEY2 or KEY3.
 These too update their position on the clock.
 The bars and ball bounce of the right and left of the screen.
 First player to get 5 points wins.
+Collision is handled in the same way as the breakout module.
 * game_done: press KEY0 to play again, press KEY3 to go back to menu.
 If player 1 wins a red square is drawn.
 If player 2 wins a blue square is drawn

 ## Conclusion